yaochaorui/Trinity-RFT/README.md

 For example, imagine an AI scientist that designs an experiment, executes it, waits for feedback (while working on other tasks concurrently), and iteratively updates itself based on true environmental rewards when the experiment is finally finished.

-Trinity-RFT offers a path into this future by addressing critical gaps in existing solutions.
+Trinity-RFT offers a path into this future by providing various useful features.